Rose is a full-time freelance writer who frequently writes about education, special education, DIY projects, food, Milwaukee, and more.

 Do you have other tips for acquiring corks?
 Leave them in the comments section at the end of this article!

-I included this idea another craft article, but I had to mention it here as well.
 There are wooden and chipboard letters available at most craft stores in a wide variety of sizes.
 Any sort of general craft glue, such as a glue gun, or tacky glue, will work well for attaching your corks to the letter.
 Pick a first letter initial for a child's room or use your last letter initial for a general home decor piece.
+You can even get fancy with it and incorporate embellishments like ribbon.

 The tutorials here detail two different kinds of cork stamps.
 The first involves carving the end of the cork into the shape of the stamp.
 The second involves simply gluing a piece of foam in the stamp shape onto the end of the cork.
 It is entirely up to you which option you'd like to use.
 Be adventurous and experiment with both.